 Throughout the academic year, an IH or OHN trainee presents a case that is typically related to an event taking place during their practicum.
 The preceptor, usually a faculty member, helps the student prepare the case in order to address key aspects during the presentation.
 Students from different disciplines provide their professional feedback to the presenter.
 This is part of the interdisciplinary training they receive for EHS 230.

-To access the course website, log in with your UCLA login:
+To access the course website as a student, log in with your UCLA login: